scott-fuhrmann/Cybersecurity-Project-1/README.md

 - Use the Python 3 Package Manager to install the Python client for Docker
 - Increase the Virtual memory on the VM to allow the ELK applications to run successfully
 - Download and launch the ELK application into the Docker container
-- Ensure that the Docker container is started everytime that the VM is started
+- Ensure that the Docker container is started every time that the VM is started

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.